Educational Loans & Grants

 *for a minimum of two years prior to submitting your application.

-- Currently in good academic standing, with a cumulative 3.0 GPA (weighted) minimum
+- Currently in good academic standing, with a minimum 3.0 unweighted GPA

-- Have your parent, or other qualified individual who can guarantee your loan request, complete our guarantor form.
+- Have a parent, or other qualified individual who can guarantee your loan request.

 When Can I apply?